 - Try gentle exercise.
 Take a short walk each day.
 Gradually increase your walking time until you are walking for at least 20 minutes.

 - Make sure you drink enough fluids.
 Most adults should try to drink between 8 and 10 glasses of water or non-caffeinated beverages each day.
-Avoid alcoholic beverages and caffeine, which can increase dehydration.
+Avoid alcoholic beverages, which can increase dehydration.
 If you have heart failure or kidney failure, talk to your doctor about what amount of fluid is right for you.

 - Include fruits, vegetables, and fibre in your diet each day.
 Have a bran muffin or bran cereal for breakfast, and try eating a piece of fruit for a mid-afternoon snack.

 - Use the toilet when you feel the urge.
 Or when you can, schedule time each day for a bowel movement.
 A daily routine may help.
 Take your time and do not strain when having a bowel movement.
 Do not sit on the toilet too long.

 - Support your feet with a small step stool [about 15 cm (6 in.)] when you sit on the toilet.
 This will help flex your hips and place your pelvis in a more normal "squatting" position for having a bowel movement.

 - If you are still constipated:

 - Add some processed or synthetic fibre—such as Metamucil or Prodiem—to your diet each day.

 - Try a stool softener, such as Colace, if your stools are very hard.

 - Try a rectal glycerin suppository.
 Follow the directions on the label.
 Do not use more often than recommended on the label.

 - You may occasionally need to try a laxative.
 If your teen has constipation problems, talk to your teen's doctor before trying laxatives.